S78648/S78648/README.md

-- 👋 Hi, I’m @S78648 as my real name is sumit sirohi
+- 👋 Hi, I’m Sumit Sirohi
 - 👀 I’m interested in ...creating new project ideas which is innovative and effective regarding the real world problems that we're facing .
 - 🌱 I’m currently learning ...Javascript frameworks and libraries..
 - 💞️ I’m looking to collaborate on ... projects related to Node js and React